purduesigbots/pros-docs/content/tutorials/analog.md

 }
 ```
 ## Accelerometer
 The VEX Accelerometer measures acceleration on the x, y, and z axes simultaneously.
 Accelerometers can be used to infer velocity and displacement, but due to the error induced by such integration it is recommended that simply the acceleration data be used.
-By design of the Vex Accelerometer each axis is treated as its own analog sensors.
-Due to this the Vex Accelerometer requires three analog input ports on the Cortex.
+By design of the VEX Accelerometer each axis is treated as its own analog sensors.
+Due to this the VEX Accelerometer requires three analog input ports on the Cortex.

 Example accelerometer use: